Atomic69420/RelayAC/README.md

 - realmcode: the realm code of the realm you want to create the relay on.
 - prefix: the title of all kick messages that the relay does. the title is encased in brackets like so [prefix] if not configured it will default to Server.
 - discord: the discord code of your discord if you have one if not it will default to None
+- cpslimit: the clicks per second limit for everyone if they click faster than the set number they will be kicked the default value is 20
+- textperseclimit: the amount of chat messages a person can send within a second before getting kicked the default value is 10
 - debug: this is used to debug packets sent to the server and from the server this will flood your console if you use this and is only meant for testing purposes. serverbound is packets sent to the realm by players connected to the relay and clientbound is packets sent from the server to the players.

 # Notice